hmjkim/goodnotes-user-documentation/docs/importing-annotating-pdf.md

    ![import selection from documents](./assets/notebook/Import-from-documents.png) Tap the **“Import”** button from the menu.

+    !!! tip "Tip"
-   > **Tip:** Importing as a new document creates a standalone PDF file, ideal for dedicated storage.
+        Importing as a new document creates a standalone PDF file, ideal for dedicated storage.

 ### Continue the Import Process